leios/space-junk/src/content/joanne_2.md

 # The stories

-J: "No one's cure in a scuba suit."
+J: "No one's cute in a scuba suit."

 L: "Ah, that's true, I guess?"